atomone-hub/genesis/CONSTITUTION.md

 on the AtomOne Hub.

-Any Cosmonaut can also become a Citizen of the AtomOne Hub by using their address to stake ATOMs toward the AtomOne Hub and participate actively in governance.
+Any Cosmonaut can also become a Citizen of the AtomOne Hub by using their address to stake ATONEs toward the AtomOne Hub and participate actively in governance.
 The status of citizenship is granted in an autonomous manner.

 ### Article 1.E.
 Rights, Liberties, and Obligations in the AtomOne Hub